 To cite this work, please use the following citation:

-Singh, N. (2015).
+Singh, N. (2015, May 30).
 Guiding high school students in the college process: Action research.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/guiding-high-school-students-in-the-college-process-action-research/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/guiding-high-school-students-in-the-college-process-action-research/